University Administration Building, Rooms 201 & 252

 Note: The priority deadline for both the FAFSA and TAFSA for the 2023-2024 aid year is February 14, 2023.

 TEXAS Grant is available to undergraduate students who are Texas residents and meet both specific academic criteria as well as demonstrated financial need.
 The FAFSA and TASFA applications serve as the TEXAS Grant application, no other forms are required.
-Eligible students are automatically considered on a first-come, first-served basis until funds are no longer available.
+Eligible students are automatically considered fall and spring semesters only on a first-come, first-served basis until funds are no longer available.

 TEXAS Grant eligibility requirements: